prog4biol/pfb2019/problemsets/biopython_problemset.md

       - `-db` The file name of the FASTA formated file you formated with `makeblastdb`
       - `-out` A name of your choice for your output file, otherwise, the output is printed to the screen
       - `-evalue` The Expectation value (E) threshold for returning hits.
 1e-5 is a common cutoff (Bill will say 1e-2, but we will be a tad more conservative)
-      - `-outfmt` You can choose the output format of your BLAST report.
-XML(5) and TAB(6) are the most common, but there are many other very helpful formats
+      - `-outfmt` Choose the output format of your BLAST report as XML(5) `-outfmt 5` .
+TAB(6) is also common output but unparsable by BioPython.

+__Parse BLAST Output__

+1. Use BioPython to parse your XML BLAST results.
+Print out all the hit sequence ID that are better than 1e-5 as well as their descriptions in tab separated columns.